-Optimize an existing MSFS scenery project
+Optimize an existing MSFS scenery project¶

-Open Blender, then select Google Earth Decoder Optimization Tools > 2.
-Optimize an existing MFSF scenery project in the top menu.
+Open Blender, then select Google Earth Decoder Optimization Tools

-Set up the project optimization
+Set up the project optimization¶

-• check the path to the folder containing the Arcachon MSFS scenery project, in the Path of the project field: here F:\MSFSProjects\
+- check the path to the folder containing the Arcachon MSFS scenery project, in the

-• check the author of the project in the Author of the project field: here Thalixte.
+field: here Arcachon. - check the author of the project in the

-• indicate the number of parallel Blender tasks in the in the field Number of parallel Blender tasks: here 4.
+field: here Thalixte. - indicate the number of parallel Blender tasks in the in the field

 What is texture baking ?